Developing a Program

 - assistance with program development, including the contract-bid process

-- supply all necessary forms for establishment of the program, including program proposal forms, participant applications, contracts, and incident report forms
+- supply all necessary forms for the establishment of the program, including program proposal forms, participant applications, contracts, and incident report forms

 - assistance with publicity and promotion of the Faculty-Led Program